wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Java/Java-Reference.md

 - [2015-实战 Java 高并发程序设计]()：

-- [2015-Pro Java 8 Programming, Third Edition【Project】](https://www.safaribooksonline.com/library/view/pro-java-8/9781484206416/): Pro Java 8 Programming covers the core Java development kit and the finer points of the core standard edition (SE) and development kit version 8.
+- [2015-Pro Java 8 Programming, Third Edition #Project# ](https://www.safaribooksonline.com/library/view/pro-java-8/9781484206416/): Pro Java 8 Programming covers the core Java development kit and the finer points of the core standard edition (SE) and development kit version 8.

 - [2017-Think Java【Book】](https://books.trinket.io/thinkjava/): Think Java is an excellent introduction to computer science and programming intended for people with little or no experience.